szymongalecki/ITU-MiniTwit/dev_notes/Static_Analysis_Tool.md

 **Author: Dagmara Przygocka**
-### What is the choice of virtualization techniques and deployment targets?
+### What is the choice of three static analysis tools ?

 For the Mini Twit project the team decided to use the following linter tools:
 - Flake8: